noopkat/png-to-lcd/README.md

 png-to-lcd
 ==========

-Convert a PNG image into an LCD/OLED convertible framebuffer
+Convert a PNG image into an LCD/OLED compatible framebuffer

 ## Install
 ```javascript